First female BAUS member

 She honed her Urological skills at St Peter’s Hospital for the Stone and, in another first for a women, was appointed as clinical assistant to Mr Clifford Morson (1881 – 1975), second BAUS President and prime instigator of radiotherapy in urological cancers.

-She wrote a short book titled “Urology in Women” which went to a second edition (cover illustrated above) despite her colleagues warning her that this area was “of minor importance” and would “never prove financially profitable”.
+She wrote a short book titled “Urology in Women” which went to a second edition despite her colleagues warning her that this area was “of minor importance” and would “never prove financially profitable”.

 In 1948, the year of the advent of the National Health Service, Lewis retired to Ely, Cambridgeshire.
 She turned her talents to the study of precious stones, alongside indulging in her first love of music.
 Although she had never married, Lewis was popular and maintained a close-knit circle of friends.
 Lewis developed obstruction, secondary to bowel carcinoma and died at the Royal Free Hospital in October 1965; the very place where she had endeavoured to put women in urology on the map.

-My thanks to Kassie Ball for her help researching Miss Lewis
+The Museum Curator is grateful to Kassie Ball for her help in researching Miss Lewis

 ← Back to Famous Clinicians Room